syntevo/docs/src/SmartGit/Manual/GUI/Repository/Submodules.md

 # Submodules in SmartGit

-Submodules offer a way to link one or embedded repositories into a parent repository.
+Submodules offer a way to link one or more embedded repositories into a parent repository.
 Please refer to [Submodule Concepts](../../GitConcepts/Submodules.md) for background information.

 ## Topics